-Hampi is faster also on grammar-membership constraints.
-We performed an additional experiment we: searching for any string of a given length from a context-free grammar.
-The results were similar to those for intersection: e.g., Hampi finds a string of size 50, on average, in 1.5 seconds, while CFGAnalyzer finds one in 8.7 seconds (5.8× difference).
-The Hampi website contains the experimental data and results.
+The HAMPI website contains all experimental data and detailed results.
+It also describes an additional experiment we performed: searching for any string of a given length from a context-free grammar.
+The results were similar to those for intersection: e.g., HAMPI finds a string of size 50, on average, in 1.5 seconds, while CFG-Analyzer finds one in 8.7 seconds ($5.8 \times$ difference).

-Summary of results: On average, Hampi solved constraints up to 6.8× faster than CFGAnalyzer, and its lead increased as the problem size grew larger.
+Summary of results: On average, HAMPI solved constraints up to $6.8 \times$ faster than CFGAnalyzer, and its lead increased as the problem size grew larger.